 An integer representing the size of the content in bytes.
 This is set by the server as part of processing the publication of the document.
 It cannot be changed by the user.

 The Core Model also includes an XmlDocument type that all XML based document data types extend.
-The Document type provides a concrete artifact that can be used to represent arbitrary document types.
-The DocumentArtifactType itself can also be further extended for other document types, such as binary data, etc.
+The Document type provides a concrete artifact that can be used to represent arbitrary document types (e.g. PDF or Office documents).

 Documents which have a Derived Model associated with them cannot be updated in the repository.
 They must be removed and republished.